aliozdemir13/OdinCLI/README.md

 ## Contributing
 This is an open-source project!
 If you have ideas for new enterprise integrations (Slack, GitHub, ADO), feel free to open an issue or a PR.

+## Built With
+OdinCLI wouldn't be possible without these amazing open-source libraries:

+*   [Go-Pretty](https://github.com/jedib0t/go-pretty) - For the high-performance tables and text styling.
+*   [GoDotEnv](https://github.com/joho/godotenv) - For seamless environment variable management.

 ## License
 MIT License - see LICENSE for details.

+## Disclaimer
+OdinCLI is an independent open-source project and is not affiliated with, sponsored by, or endorsed by Atlassian or Jira.